Translate

 How is the effectiveness of the provision made for pupils with SEND evaluated?

 Provision for pupils with SEND is monitored as part of the school monitoring and evaluation (M&E) cycles which happen throughout the academic year.
 Additionally the SENDCo will carry out ‘drop in’ visits to observe what is going on in classes, this is then combined with looking at work produced (in whatever way is appropriate for the child) and discussions around progress and data.
 SENDCos also attend Pupil Progress Meetings (PPMs) with class teachers and SLT.
-Children, identified with SEND within Bournville will often have bespoke targets set and these are reviewed at least 3 times per year when the child, parents, teachers, support staff and, if necessary, SENDCo come together to celebrate successes and discuss areas for development.
+Children, identified with SEND within Bournville will often have bespoke outcome set and these are reviewed at least 3 times per year when the child, parents, teachers, support staff and, if necessary, SENDCo come together to celebrate successes and discuss areas for development.
 This process forms part of how we monitor the effectiveness of provision.

 How are children with SEND enabled to engage in activities with those who do not have SEND?